petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/working-with-the-50th-anniversary-publication.md

 The publication template is in place for Clarity's special events.
 Now the publication administrator will create the publication, enabling the publication editors to begin working on its content.

-Preston Palmer is a publication administrator in the template, so log in with this user to create the 50th anniversary event's publication:
+1. Log in with Preston Palmer, a publication administrator in the template and the site administrator:

+   **Email Address:** preston@clarityvisionsolutions.com

+   **Password:** learn

 1. In the publications bar, click _Create New Publication_.